ebzzry/ebzzry.github.io/src/emacs-mail.md

 ```

 Additionally you need to put in some information about you, so that
-emacs won't bother asking you about those details later on:
+emacs won’t bother asking you about those details later on:

 ```lisp
 (setq user-full-name "Foo B. Baz"
       user-mail-address "foo@bar.baz")
 ```

-To make your life even easier, you'll set some variables:
+To make your life even easier, you’ll set some variables:

 ```lisp
 (setq mu4e-get-mail-command "getmail"